QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Preliminaries: Association Rule Learning and Classification

-\paragraph{Rule Learning} In the first step of an ARC framework, standard association rule learning algorithms are used to learn conjunctive classification rules from data.
-The mining setup is constrained or the algorithms adapted so that only the target class can occur in the consequent of the rules.
+In the first step of an ARC framework, standard association rule learning algorithms are used to learn conjunctive classification rules from data.

-The Apriori algorithm \cite{DBLP:conf/sigmod/AgrawalIS93} association rule learning algorithm was used in CBA, but also in the recently proposed Interpretable Decision Sets (IDS) \cite{lakkarajuinterpretable} algorithms.
-Some other algorithms, such as Bayesian Rule Sets (BRS) \cite{wang2017bayesian} use FP-Growth \cite{Han:2004:MFP:954514.954525}, while other algorithms such as CORELS \cite{angelino2017learning} and Scalable Bayesian Rule Lists (SBRL) \cite{yang2017scalable} are explicitly agnostic about the underlying rule learning algorithm.\footnote{The reference SBRL implementation uses ECLAT \cite{zaki2000scalable}.}
+The Apriori \cite{DBLP:conf/sigmod/AgrawalIS93} association rule learning algorithm was used in CBA, and in the recently proposed Interpretable Decision Sets (IDS).
+Some other approaches, such as Bayesian rule sets (BRS) \cite{wang2017bayesian} use FP-Growth \cite{Han:2004:MFP:954514.954525}, while other algorithms such as CORELS \cite{angelino2017learning} and Scalable Bayesian rule lists (SBRL) \cite{yang2017scalable} are explicitly agnostic about the underlying rule learning algorithm, and could therefore be used in conjunction with any approach capable of generating regular association rules (e.g., \cite{feng2016soft,djenouri2018mining}).\footnote{The reference SBRL implementation uses ECLAT \cite{zaki2000scalable}.}

-The large number of rules discovered even on small datasets with association rule learning provides both an opportunity and a challenge for ARC algorithms: there is a large base of rules to select from, but this selection process needs to be fast, effective and cope with the presence of contradicting rules.
+There are two main obstacles for straightforward use of the discovered association rules as a classifier: the excessive number of rules discovered even on small datasets, and the fact that the generated rules can be contradicting and incomplete (no rule covers an instance).